kyratrades/testing/docs/configuration.md

 NOTES
 : An unbelievable concert.
 The energy in the room was phenomenal.
 The people seated around the master tend to clap loudly, but it\'s hard to fault them for being excited.

 #### The New York Pops: Make it BIG!
-31st Birthday Gala - Carnegie Hall - April 28, 2014 \| irnbruise
+31st Birthday Gala - Carnegie Hall - April 28, 2014
+{: .d-inline-block }

+irnbruise
+{: .label .label-blue }

 FORMAT
 : MP3 \| 38 tracks